TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 51. **FR-51**: The system must maintain security audit logs in portable log files
 52. **FR-52**: The system must support secure local credential storage using portable encryption methods

-### Portability & Deployment
+### Portability & Deployment - "NO INSTALLATION REQUIRED"
-53. **FR-53**: The system must run without installation or administrative privileges on Windows systems
+53. **FR-53**: The system must run with **ZERO INSTALLATION** requirements - simply unzip the provided archive and execute the binary directly on Windows, macOS, and Linux systems without administrative privileges
-54. **FR-54**: The system must store all configuration, logs, and data files relative to the application directory
+54. **FR-54**: The system must store all configuration, logs, and data files relative to the application directory to maintain complete portability
-55. **FR-55**: The system must not write to Windows registry or system directories
+55. **FR-55**: The system must not write to system registries or system-specific directories (Windows Registry, macOS preferences, Linux system configs) ensuring no system footprint
-56. **FR-56**: The system must not require .NET Framework installation (self-contained deployment)
+56. **FR-56**: The system must not require platform-specific runtime installation (fully self-contained deployment with embedded .NET runtime and all dependencies)
 57. **FR-57**: The system must support running from read-only media with configuration override options
-58. **FR-58**: The system must detect and handle portable vs. installed deployment scenarios
+58. **FR-58**: The system must detect and handle portable vs. installed deployment scenarios across all platforms
 59. **FR-59**: The system must provide portable backup and restore functionality for configurations
 60. **FR-60**: The system must support multiple concurrent instances from different locations
-61. **FR-61**: The system must include all required dependencies in the application package
+61. **FR-61**: The system must include all required dependencies in the application package for each platform
-62. **FR-62**: The system must support running from UNC paths and network shares
+62. **FR-62**: The system must support running from UNC paths, network shares, and cross-platform network locations
-63. **FR-63**: The system must handle path length limitations and special characters in portable paths
+63. **FR-63**: The system must handle path length limitations and special characters in portable paths across different file systems

 ### Error Handling & Fallback
 64. **FR-64**: The system must handle import failures gracefully with options to: